airacalins/kanto-kode/README.md

 ---

 ### Note

 - If running on a physical device, make sure your computer and device are on the same network.

 - Physical device using the Expo Go app (scan QR code)
+---

+### Important:
+If running on a physical device, update the API URL in src/config/api.ts:
+- Replace localhost with your computer's local IP address.
+Find your computer's IP address with: